yonukwasim520-cyber/Easy-Minecraft-bot/README.md

 node server.js

-7. Open the web panel
+7. Open a local site

-After starting the server, a local web address will appear in the terminal.
-Open it in your browser to access the control panel and manage your bot.
+When you run the tool, you must enter the website address 127.0.0.1:3000 Now that you open the site, you can control the bot, and it requires some things Enjoy
 Features

 - Easy-to-use web interface